Mystery of Yin: Empowering the Creative Feminine through Writing, Yoga & Art

 Nourish your creative yin energy during this private, deep-in-nature retreat held in in the depth of autumn, as our energy naturally turns inward.
 Unconventional writing exercises and voyages beyond the “edge of doubt” will bring out surprises on the page.
 Read more about the creative writing approach here and here.
 Daily practice of yoga and meditation will balance and restore you inside and out, bringing you closer to the heart of your writing.
 And yourself.

 Jeannine will lead writing workshops.
-She is an award-winning writer of creative nonfiction as well as narrative journalism.
-She holds an MFA in fiction at Vermont College of Fine Arts and has recently completed her first novel.
-She has been writing, editing, and teaching for more than twenty years.
-She is the founder of Elephant Rock.
+She is an award-winning writer of fiction and creative nonfiction.
+She holds an MFA in fiction at Vermont College of Fine Arts and has been writing, editing, and teaching for more than twenty years.
+She recently completed her first novel, and is the founder and artistic director of Elephant Rock.
 Read her full bio here.

 Empowering the Creative Feminine